dfelinto/virtual_reality_viewport/README.md

 Roadmap
 =======
-First and foremost I plan to suport Oculus Rift, later we can make it flexible enough to support other HMD devices.
+Oculus DK2 is currently working.
+The next step is to support view navigation (`Shift + F`) within the addon.

-For that the next step is to take the transformation data from the device and rotate the viewport camera.
+Later we can make it flexible enough to support other HMD devices.

 There are a few things I still need to implement:
 * Automatically go to clean fullscreen (Alt+F10) and fullwindow (Alt+F11)